-As of December 31, 2022, 210,642 of the 366,533 Private Placement Warrants that were issued concurrently with the IPO were outstanding.
-The Private Placement Warrants and the shares of Common Stock issuable upon the exercise of the Private Placement Warrants are exercisable for cash or on a cashless basis, at the holder's option, and are non-redeemable so long as they are held by the initial purchasers or their permitted transferees.
-If the Private Placement Warrants are held by someone other than the initial purchasers or their permitted transferees, the Private Placement Warrants will be redeemable by us and exercisable by such holders on the same basis as the warrants included in the units sold in the IPO, in which case the outstanding 210,642 Private Placement Warrants could be redeemed by the Company for \$2,106 (or \$0.01 per Warrant).
+As of December 31, 2023, 174,894 of the 366,533 private placement warrants (the "IPO Warrants") that were issued concurrently with the IPO were outstanding.
+The IPO Warrants and the shares of Common Stock issuable upon the exercise of the IPO Warrants are exercisable for cash or on a cashless basis, at the holder's option, and are non-redeemable so long as they are held by the initial purchasers or their permitted transferees.
+If the IPO Warrants are held by someone other than the initial purchasers or their permitted transferees, the IPO Warrants will be redeemable by us and exercisable by such holders on the same basis as the warrants included in the units sold in the IPO, in which case the outstanding 174,894 IPO Warrants could be redeemed by the Company for \$2,106 (or \$0.01 per Warrant).
 Under GAAP, we are required to evaluate contingent exercise provisions of these warrants and then their settlement provisions to determine whether they should be accounted for as a warrant liability or as equity.
 Any settlement amount not equal to the difference between the fair value of a fixed number of our equity shares and a fixed monetary amount precludes these warrants from being considered indexed to its own stock, and therefore, from being accounted for as equity.
-As a result of the provision that the Private Placement Warrants, when held by someone other than the initial purchasers or their permitted transferees, will be redeemable by us, the requirements for accounting for these warrants as equity are not satisfied.
-Therefore, we are required to account for these Private Placement Warrants as a warrant liability and record (a) that liability at fair value, which was determined as the same as the fair value of the warrants included in the IPO, and (b) any subsequent changes in fair value as of the end of each period for which earnings are reported.
-Additionally, we expect that in future periods the common stock purchase warrant issued in connection with the Private P
+As a result of the provision that the IPO Warrants, when held by someone other than the initial purchasers or their permitted transferees, will be redeemable by us, the requirements for accounting for these warrants as equity are not satisfied.
+Therefore, we are required to account for these IPO Warrants as a warrant liability and record (a) that liability at fair value, which was determined as the same as the fair value of the warrants included in the units sold in the IPO, and (b) any subsequent changes in fair value as of the end of each period for which earnings are reported.
+Our PIPE warrants and RDO warrants qualify for similar accounting treatment under GAAP.
+Additionally, we expect that in future periods our common stock purchase warrants issued in